khirazo/resilient-community-apps/fn_tenable_io_assets/README.md

 * To set up an Integration Server see: [ibm.biz/res-int-server-guide](https://ibm.biz/res-int-server-guide)

 * Tenable.io
-  * The integration invokes Tenable.io REST API via pyTenable librarly
+  * The integration invokes Tenable.io REST API via pyTenable library

   * Used functions are: